 How to Create a Recovery Drive

-When you click Next, Windows will take some time to calculate how much space is needed.
-When it’s finished, it will tell you the space needed to make the recovery drive.
-If you’re looking to purchase a memory stick as a recovery drive, use the information on this page to gauge how big a memory stick you’ll need to buy.
-If you have a drive on-hand that fits what Windows asks for, plug it in now.
+When you click Next, Windows calculates how much space is needed.
+When it’s finished, it’ll tell you the space needed to make the recovery drive.
+If you’re looking to purchase a USB drive as a recovery drive, use the information on this page to gauge how big of a USB drive you’ll need to buy.
+If you have a drive on hand that fits what Windows asks for, plug it in now.
 You can cancel the process if needed in order to buy a compatible USB drive.

 Remember that creating a recovery drive wipes all data on the stick!
-Check your memory stick for any crucial files before creating a recovery drive.
+Check your USB drive for any crucial files before creating a recovery drive.

-Once you plug the memory stick in and click next, it’ll take some time to format your new drive.
+Once you plug the USB drive in and click next, it’ll take some time to format your new drive.
 Once done, you can use it to boot into and access special reparative actions.

 Making a recovery drive for Windows 10 is both simple to do and highly useful for future hiccups.
 Now you know how to make one, when you should, and what you need in order to create one.